mournival/raytracerchallenge-ts/README.md

 - Fix mutable Canvas(?).
 Not entirely sure if this is the correct decision for the global model that may have 1M+ pixels.
 - Refactor worldsteps.ts wrt inner/outer/world mutability

+### 20190916
+Chapter 9: Panes / Refactoring Shapes

+I think this is major departure from the book.
+I am not going to use a class hiearchy of shapes, with an abstract base class to handle shapes.
+I am going to use interfaces.
+I may have free functions that can be reused in multiple class implementation of interfaces, though.
+In typescript interfaces have no implementation, but classes do.
+As far as I can tell, that is the only difference.

+I am having some difficulties with cloning / copy with mod (e.g, updating a translation matrix a material, or saved_ray ray properites.
+In point of fact, it more a diffuclty with the test as written, and not the actual ray tracer.
+THAT seems fine and straight foreward.
+I still have mutable matrices, as a set element method is much more straight forward than an copy methods I can figure out.
+Similar with the canvas (copying a 1920x1080 canvas to updat 1 cell seem excessive).
+Ultimately, I do need to cache the results to persist them (save a .pmm file), so that is a tradeoff I can accept.

 ### 20190914
 More imutability:
 ```